dfederm/dfederm.github.io/_posts/2024-03-20-backing-up-truenas-scale-to-onedrive.md

 The first step is to create a new dataset which will contain your [rclone configuration file](https://rclone.org/docs/#config-config-file){:target="_blank"}.
 I named mine "rclone" in my root "Default" dataset.
 I used the SMB share type, since that's what I plan on using, but left the rest of the settings as default.

 Next you'll need to configure the SMB share for the dataset so that you can manage the config file from other machines.
-For mine I just added the SMB share to the `/mnt/Default/rclone` path and used the default settings.
+For mine, I just added the SMB share to the `/mnt/Default/rclone` path and used the default settings.
 When creating a new share it'll ask to restart the SMB service.

 Connect to the new SMB share and create a single file inside called `rclone.conf`.
 This file should be in the [INI](https://en.wikipedia.org/wiki/INI_file#Format){:target="_blank"} and look like this: